cadengardner1234/Spell_Casters/README.md

 Spell-Casters User Manual

 **THIS GAME WAS CREATED BY CADEN GARDNER, ZACH WOOD, MADDY TEER, TIMOTHY ACKLIN, AND DREW BALDUCCI AS A FINAL PROJECT FOR CPE 353 AT UAH**
+**THE ORIGINAL REPOSITORY HAS BEEN DELETED, SO I FOUND A BACKUP THAT IS THE VERSION I UPLOADED TO GITLAB.
+THIS VERSION MAY NOT FUNCTION AS INTENDED AND MAY HAVE
+BUGS THAT WERE PATCHED IN THE LATER, NOW DELETED VERSION**

 Instructions for Compilation:
 	The user must have all files within the two provided project groupings: server and client.
 Each project file must be compiled and run separately, however both are required to support multiplayer functionality.